AusPrinzip/Solidly-veNFT-liquidifier/README.md

 ### Liquidification Process

-1. User deposits their vNFT into the Liquidao platform
+1. User deposits their vNFT into the liquidifier platform
 2. Platform merges the user's vNFT with a "community vNFT" with a similar expiration date
 3. User receives liquid tokens (e.g., liVeTHENA) equivalent to their underlying token amount, multiplied by the deposit ratio based on remaining lock time
 4. The merged vNFT becomes part of the community pool